Biden largely mum on Trump’s effort to reverse election

 Biden and his team have offered a muted response to Trump’s efforts to overturn the election, which reached a new level this past weekend when he pressured Georgia’s Republican secretary of state to “find” enough votes to flip the state in his favor.

 While some Democrats say Trump’s actions merit new impeachment proceedings, Biden has been more circumspect.
-He didn’t address the matter Monday afternoon on his way to Georgia, where he’ll campaign for two Democratic Senate candidates.
-His senior adviser and campaign lawyer, Bob Bauer, offered only a brief written statement decrying Trump’s “assault on American democracy.”
+He didn’t address the matter directly during his visit to Georgia Monday afternoon where he campaigned for two Democratic Senate candidates, only hinting at Trump’s efforts to reverse the result of the election by joking, “I don’t know why he still wants the job — he doesn’t want to do the work.”

+Biden later spoke broadly about Democrats’ “opposition friends” realizing that “power flows from the people.”

+“Politicians cannot assert, take or seize power.
+Power is granted by the American people alone,” he said.

 The low-key approach is in keeping with Biden’s overall strategy to focus on preparing to assume the presidency even as Trump goes to ever-greater lengths to sow doubt about the election results.
 The relatively muted response reflects an effort to reassure Americans that Biden will take a starkly different approach to leading during a time of historic turmoil over the coronavirus pandemic and the economy.